Skip to content

 How to Wallpaper Like a Pro

-Step 4: Empty some paste into your tray.
-Evenly roll the paste where you are going to hang your first length, ensuring you paste slightly wider than the width of the roll.
+With your length markings promptly in place (from step two), you can now apply your paste to the wall so it’s ready for the paper.
+Empty some paste into your tray and evenly roll the paste where you are going to hang your first length, ensuring you paste slightly wider than the width of the roll.
 This will ensure that your seams will be securely stuck to the wall.
-Use a paint brush to apply paste along the top and bottom of the wall, and around any sockets.
+Use a paint brush to apply paste along the top and bottom of the wall, and around any sockets, windows or chimney breasts.
+Remember, the paste will dry out so don’t delay and hang your wallpaper smoothly and swiftly.

-Step 5: Hang your first length by carefully and slowly pulling the wallpaper up from the roll and position it so you have roughly 10cm of a overhang to allow for trimming.
+Now it’s time to get rolling.
+Hang your first length by carefully and slowly pulling the wallpaper up from the roll and position it so you have roughly four inches of an overhang to allow for trimming.
 Hang it making sure the edge of the paper aligns with your vertical line.
 Gently flatten out the paper using your hands.
 Continue to do so until you have attached all of the first length to the wall.
 It is important that you take your time to get the first length of wallpaper correctly hung as otherwise it can end up looking a little wonky!